jlee55504/flashcard-o-matic-project/README.md

 # Flashcard-O-Matic Project

-An application that allows users to create, add, edit, delete decks, and delete cards in the decks used for studying.
+An application built without React Bootstrap that allows users to create, add, edit, delete decks, and delete cards in the decks used for studying.

 ## Features